 In today’s rapidly evolving television landscape, one of the greatest challenges that producers face is how to develop series that will actually resonate in such an increasingly crowded space.
 Gone are the days of having an idea, putting a 3-page deck together and pitching it to 30 different networks in the hopes that several of them will make offers to further develop the series.
 Instead, the most effective way to produce a docu-series in today’s world is to secure many more parts of the package when bringing a new project to market.
 In a world of talent, access, format and projected story arc, the development of different types of shows require us to ask different questions of ourselves early on and throughout the development process.
 Doing this and working to stay ahead of the curve can very well situate you for success and put you on your way to produce your own premium docuseries.

-Andrew Fried is the Founder and President of Boardwalk Pictures, producers of premium non-fiction content for multiple networks and distributors including Netflix, Showtime, Quibi, YouTube and many others.
-A recipient of multiple awards and 3 Emmy nominations, Fried and Boardwalk strive to elevate and expand the idea of documentary television across an ever-growing unscripted landscape.
+Andrew Fried is the Founder and President of Boardwalk Pictures, producers of premium non-fiction content for multiple networks and distributors, including Netflix, Showtime, Quibi, YouTube and many others.
+A recipient of multiple Emmy wins and nominations (including six nominations and three wins for breakout Netflix hit CHEER just this year), Fried and Boardwalk strive to elevate and expand the idea of documentary television across an ever-growing unscripted landscape.
 Boardwalk has been responsible for some of the most prestigious unscripted series of the last few years.
-CHEF'S TABLE, now entering its 7th season, has received 8 Emmy nominations, has won 3 James Beard Awards and the IDA Award for Best Documentary Series.
+CHEF'S TABLE, now in its 7th season, received 8 Emmy nominations, won 3 James Beard Awards and the IDA Award for Best Documentary Series.
 CHEER, also on Netflix, has proven to be one of the platform's biggest successes.
 Other huge commercial hits include Gwyneth Paltrow's THE GOOP LAB, 7 DAYS OUT, STREET FOOD and LAST CHANCE U (now in its 4th season), the Showtime series ACTION and YouTube’s BEST SHOT.

 Andrew will give you the tools to put together, pitch, and hopefully sell your own docuseries to a streamer or network.
 He will begin by giving you a general overview of unscripted programming, including the different types, where we see these shows, who potential buyers are and how the industry has grown and evolved recently.
 Next he will delve more closely into the different types of docuseries that people are currently watching.
 This includes anthology vs. arced stories, format vs. a documentary approach, and how this landscape will continue to evolve through time.
 Andrew will then use his own Circus Analogy to explain how we find story versus create story, and how that informs both casting and access.
 He will teach you how to create material that will sell.
 He’ll go over how to develop a deck and how to create a sizzle reel to better communicate your vision.
 He’ll even give you tips on how to put all of this together without breaking the bank.
 He will also show you how to avoid over-developing your idea while being sure not to under-develop it either.
 Next, Andrew will give you tips on navigating the “Hollywood” of it all.
 He’ll explain when celebrity attachments can help, how to package your project without cutting yourself out, and will outline the elements you need to actually get a green light.
 Andrew will then delve into how docuseries are developed and cast, and how these steps work.
 He’ll walk you through what a show bible looks like for a docuseries and when you actually get to make the thing.
 He will finally discuss the process in the field and in post to put everything together.
 By revealing how the industry works behind popular docuseries and walking you through the entire timeline of what putting together content like this looks like, Andrew will give you clear tools and a practical roadmap you can use to make your own docuseries a reality.